TheAttentionSeeker5050/next-chat-app/README.md

-# Chat Application (Work in Progress)
+# Next.js and Mongo Chat Application (Work in Progress)

 A real-time chat application built with Next.js, MongoDB, and Socket.io.

 ## Description

 This chat application allows users to engage in real-time conversations in a single chat room.
 Users can create, read, update, and delete messages, which can include text, images, or files.
 Before entering the chat room, users are prompted to enter a username, which is saved to the application context.
 This step only occurs if the username is not already set.
+This web service also implements testing and CI/CD using GitHub Actions and Jest.
+This is to protect the main branch, and to ensure app components and methods run and return responses as expected before any deployment to the cloud service provider.
+In this case I will be making use of Vercel to host the next.js, and mongo atlas for the Db.

 **Note: This project is a work in progress, many of the features are being added as it advances.**